jilaada/SLAMRobot/README.md

 2. decreasing
 3. gap

 As all the objects appear as convex shapes and the walls all appear concave, a pattern can be recognised in the states.
 This pattern can be used to determine if an object has been located.

 If an object has been located, a GridObject will be created and it will begin calculating the shape type, dimensions and then the location of the object.
 In order to convert from the robot laser coordinates, the robot odom rotation matrix and the current x and y location of the robot are used.

 The output of the GridObject is then converted into a Shape object.
 This Shape object is then added to the ShapeList which contains a vector of shapes.
 During this adding process, if another object is already in that surrounding area then unless the shape is different then the algorithm will discard that measurement.

-The console will display the output ID, shape type, x and y locations as well as the width and length or radius if the object is a circle.
+The console will display the output ID, shape type, x and y locations as well as the width and length or radius depending on the type of object discovered.

 --------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------
 ## Location of Source File: